-I've just returned from an expedition to the Ross Sea aboard the 'Kapitan Khlebnikov' with Quark Expeditions.
+I've just returned from an expedition to the Ross Sea aboard the 'Kapitan Khlebnikov'.
 Definitely the trip of a lifetime - the scenery, wildlife, historic huts etc are just awesome and we also visited several science stations.
-I can't recommend Quark too highly; their logistics are superb (ship, helicopters, zodiacs) and the expedition staff are fantastic!

 If you can afford it (and it's not cheap), then a voyage on an icebreaker rather than just an ice-strengthened ship is the way to get to the places others can't, and the helicopters do add a whole extra dimension to the possible range of shore landings (plus sight-seeing flights as well).

-The Lonely Planet 'Antarctica' guide has good info for trip planning, and a Google search on 'Antarctic tourism' will also point you to several useful sites.
-Finally, take far more film / video tape etc than you think you could possibly need...
+The Lonely Planet 'Antarctica' guide has good info for trip planning.
+Finally, take far more camera memory than you think you could possibly need...

 Mike - Wales, UK

 "Our weather was perfect.
 Cape Horn could have been rounded in a rowboat (which rather now spoils reading adventure stories).
 The Antarctic Circle and the Midnight Sun were more than exciting.
 A new appreciation of the continent and the need to protect it environmentally are now part of my being.